Mouth ulcers aren't usually infectious, which means they can't be passed from person to person.

-Mouth ulcers are not caused by an infection.
-This means they cannot be passed from person to person.
-For example, it is not possible to get a mouth ulcer from kissing someone who has a mouth ulcer, or by sharing drinking glasses or cutlery with them.
+So, you won't get a mouth ulcer from kissing someone who has one, or by sharing drinking glasses or cutlery with them.

-Most minor, single mouth ulcers are caused by damage to the mouth.
-For example, you may damage the inside of your mouth by accidentally biting the inside of your cheek while you are eating.
-Mouth damage can also occur from using a toothbrush incorrectly, or from a sharp tooth or filling.
+Most minor, single mouth ulcers are caused by damage to the mouth, for example by accidentally biting the inside of your cheek while you are eating, by using a toothbrush incorrectly, or from a sharp tooth, food or filling.

-Eating certain foods can also increases your likelihood of developing mouth ulcers.
-Foods that have been identified as increasing the risk of mouth ulcers include:
+Eating certain foods can increase your likelihood of mouth ulcers.
+Culprit foods include:

 - wheat flour

-When you first stop smoking, you may find that you develop more mouth ulcers than usual.
+When you first stop smoking, you may find that you develop mouth ulcers.
 This is a normal reaction.
 Your body is dealing with the change in chemicals in your body.

-After giving up smoking, any increase in mouth ulcers will be temporary, and you should not let it deter you from stopping smoking.
+After giving up smoking, any increase in mouth ulcers will be temporary, so don't let it put you off stopping smoking.
 The long-term health benefits of not smoking are far greater than the short-term discomfort of mouth ulcers.

-If you have recurrent mouth ulcers, they may be caused by an underlying medical condition, such as those outlined below.
+If you have mouth ulcers that keep returning, they may be caused by an underlying medical condition such as:

 - Crohn's disease is a condition that causes inflammation of the gut, leading to ulcers developing in both your stomach and mouth.